Signbank/FinSL-signbank/docs/index.rst

     - Translation equivalents in any language(s) you want.
     - Relationships between Glosses.
     - Sign language, notes, URLs, comments, etc.
-- Separate views for viewing and editing detailed gloss data, and a non-editable for the public.
+- Separate user interfaces for viewing and editing detailed gloss data, and a non-editable interface for the public.
 - Export you lexicon to be used with annotation of videos with `ELAN`_.
-- The user interface is translated to several languages.
+- The user interface is translated into several languages.
     - You can create translations for any language.
-- View complete version history of Glosses and revert when needed.
+- View complete version history of Glosses and revert changes when needed.
-- View a network graph of relationships between glosses per lexicon.
+- See a network graph of relationships between glosses per lexicon.

 .. _ELAN: https://tla.mpi.nl/tools/tla-tools/elan/